JamyPut/PuzzleSolver/README.md

 # PuzzleSolver
-Solves puzzles in java following a set of rules.
+Solves encrypted string in java following the set of rules corresponding with the chosen cipher method.

+Currently added and working:
+-CaesarCipher

+Work in progress:
+-VigenereCipher